The Center for Consumer Information & Insurance Oversight

 The provisions of the regulation include the following:

 Medicare, Medicaid, and the Children's Health Insurance Program (CHIP) are not group health plans or issuers of health insurance.
 They are public health plans through which individuals obtain health coverage.
 However, provisions of the Social Security Act that govern CHIP plans, Medicaid benchmark benefit plans, and managed care plans that contract with State Medicaid programs to provide services require compliance with certain requirements of MHPAEA.
-See http://www.medicaid.gov/Federal-Policy-Guidance/downloads/SHO-13-001.pdf for the State Health Official letter regarding application of requirements of MHPAEA to Medicaid MCOs, CHIP, and Alternative Benefit (Benchmark) Plans.
+See https://www.federalregister.gov/articles/2016/03/30/2016-06876/medicaid-and-childrens-health-insurance-programs-mental-health-parity-and-addiction-equity-act-of for the final rule regarding application of requirements of MHPAEA to Medicaid MCOs, CHIP, and Alternative Benefit (Benchmark) Plans.

 We anticipate issuing further responses to questions and other guidance in the future.
 We hope this guidance will be helpful by providing additional clarity and assistance.